-Pembroke Hill provides over $3.4 million each year in financial aid to 23.8% percent of the school’s students.
-On average, eligible students receive grants of 64% of tuition.
+Pembroke Hill provides over $3.7 million each year in financial aid to 25.2% percent of the school’s students.
+Our average aid package for the 2019-20 school year awarded 57% of tuition.
 Our formula considers parental income, assets, liabilities and other factors.

 Beyond financial aid, other programs help families plan for and afford the cost of tuition.
 Payment plans allow families to pay tuition over monthly installments.
 Some families may find it beneficial to pay tuition using funds in a 529 plan.
 Exceptional students receive competitive, merit-based academic scholarships.

 All students at Pembroke Hill benefit from the generous community of parents, faculty and staff, alumni, grandparents, parents of alumni and other friends whose donations to the Annual Fund allow us to keep tuition lower than the full cost of each student’s education.